Edward-Yao31/Salud-Y-Vida-Report/README.md

 This branch describes the logic used to create Salud Y Vida Reports for 2016.

 ##  2017-Salud-Y-Vida-Report Branch
-This branch is under construction and will describe the logic used to create Salud Y Vida Reports for 2017.
+This branch describes the logic used to create Salud Y Vida Reports for 2017.

 ### Index
 Contains the relationship between platform settings and the modular logic used to run data relative to a View on the Wellcentive Platform (data pertaining to a paticular month).